There are two main priniples that underlie our approach; brain balance and brain felxibility.

 REACTION TIME (phase)

 How long does it take for the vehicle to react?
 Many of the brain’s functions are timed events.
 Timing can be crucial – signals from one part of the brain should arrive at another area at just the right moment to perform a specific task efficiently.
-When the delay is excessive the signals arrive too early; deficient, and it’s too late.
+When the delay is too short (hyper-cohered) the signals arrive too early; when the delay is too long (hypo-cohered), it arrives too late.